What we’re about

 ✓ French Oak: All of our reds are aged in 100% fine-grain French Oak Hogsheads barrels.
 These are the most expensive barrels, averaging $1,800 a barrel, but the flavours they create are far superior.

 ✓ The former Wynns Coonawarra winemaker Peter Douglas, makes our wine.
-He is one of the most respected winemakers and wine judges in Australia.
+We work with the very best people.
+Former Wynns winemaker for 15 years Peter Douglas is our winemaker, one of the most respected winemakers and wine judges

 All our Coonawarra vines are planted on the famous red terra rossa soil, located on our property – which has been in my family for over 100 years.